Qualifying Offering definition

 Qualifying Offering means the consummation by the Company, after the Effective Time, of an underwritten primary or secondary public offering of Common Stock pursuant to an effective registration statement under the Securities Act, covering the distribution of the Common Stock (i) which (taken together with all similar previous public offerings subsequent to the Effective Time) raises at least $__________ of aggregate net proceeds to the Company (after underwriters' fees, commissions and discounts and offering expenses).

-Qualifying Offering means a firm commitment public offering, underwritten by an internationally reputable investment bank selected by the Company's Board of Directors, of the Company's Common Stock on an internationally recognized exchange or quotation system, which exchange or quotation system shall have a minimum market capitalization, based on the market value of all of the listed securities thereon, of US$50,000,000,000, as quoted and reported within the EMTK Function of Bloomberg Financial Markets or if not so quoted, based upon statistics made publicly available on such exchange, or if such statistics are not available, based upon the reasonable discretion of the Company's Board of Directors (an "AUTHORIZED EXCHANGE") pursuant to an effective registration statement under the Act (other than a registration statement relating either to the sale of securities to employees of the Company pursuant to its stock option, stock purchase or similar plan or a transaction pursuant to Rule 145 under the Act) or, in connection with a Qualifying Offering on an Authorized Exchange in a jurisdiction other than the United States, pursuant to any registration, qualification or completion of any procedure in compliance with the applicable securities laws and exchange rules of such non-U.S. jurisdiction undertaken or made to permit the unrestricted, lawful distribution or resale of securities to members of the general public therein, the public offering price per share (the "OFFERING PRICE") of which is not less than the price that would yield an IRR of thirty percent (30%) to the Investors who on October 25, 2002 purchased shares of Series 4-A Preferred Stock for cash consideration (such Investors being referred to herein as the "SHARE PURCHASERS" and such price being referred to herein as the "30% IRR PRICE") and in which the aggregate net proceeds (after deductions of underwriters' commissions and offering expenses) to the Company exceed US$20,000,000 (or the equivalent in the applicable currency).
+Qualifying Offering means a firm commitment public offering, underwritten by an internationally reputable investment bank selected by the Company's Board of Directors, of the Company's Common Stock on an internationally recognized exchange or quotation system, which exchange or quotation system shall have a minimum market capitalization, based on the market value of all of the securities listed thereon, of US$50,000,000,000, as quoted and reported within the EMTK Function of Bloomberg Financial Markets or if not so quoted, based upon statistics made publicly available on such exchange, or if such statistics are not available, based upon the reasonable discretion of the Company's Board of Directors (an "AUTHORIZED EXCHANGE") pursuant to an effective registration statement under the 1933 Act (other than a registration statement relating either to the sale of securities to employees of the Company pursuant to its stock option, stock purchase or similar plan or a transaction pursuant to Rule 145 under the 0000 Xxx) or, in connection with a Qualifying Offering on an Authorized Exchange in a jurisdiction other than the United States, pursuant to any registration, qualification or completion of any procedure in compliance with the applicable securities laws and exchange rules of such non-U.S. jurisdiction undertaken or made to permit the unrestricted, lawful distribution or resale of securities to members of the general public therein, the public offering price per share (the "OFFERING PRICE") of which is not less than the price that would yield an IRR of thirty percent (30%) to the persons who on October 23, 2002 purchased shares of Series 4-A Preferred Stock for cash consideration (such persons being referred to herein as the "SHARE PURCHASERS" and such price being referred to herein as the "30% IRR Price") and in which the aggregate net proceeds (after deductions of underwriters' commissions and offering expenses) to the Company exceed US$20,000,000 (or the equivalent in the applicable currency).

 Qualifying Offering means the sale of Common Shares in an underwritten public offering (in which no person acquires more than 10% of the Common Shares to be sold) at a price of at least $16.50 per share which results in net proceeds to the REIT of at least $150 million.